 So far we have seen examples and case-studies involving relatively simple software systems.
-This simplicity enabled us to use a fairly general step-by-step approach, viz., specify the requirements, model the behaviour, find the classes, assign responsibilities, capture class interactions, and so on.
-In larger systems, such an approach may not lead to an efficient design and it would be wise to rely on the experience of software designers who have worked on the problem and devised strategies to tackle the problem.
-This is somewhat akin to planning our strategy for a game of chess.
-A chess game has three stages-an opening, a middle game and an endgame.
-While we are opening, the field is undisturbed and there are an immense number of possibilities; toward the end there are few pieces and fewer options.
-If we are in an endgame situation, we can solve the problem using a fairly direct approach using first principles; to decide how to open is a much more complicated operation and requires knowledge of 'standard openings'.
-These standard openings have been developed and have evolved along with the game, and provide a framework for the player.
-Likewise, when we have a complex problem, we need a framework or structure within which to operate.
+This simplicity enabled us to use a fairly general step-by-step approach, viz., specify the requirements, model the behavior, find the classes, assign responsibilities, capture class interactions, and so on.

+In larger systems, such an approach may not lead to an efficient design and it

+Software Architecture and Design (18CS73 would be wise to rely on the experience of software designers who have worked on the problem and devised strategies to tackle the problem.

 For the problem of creating software systems, such a structure is provided by choosing software architecture.

-we start by describing a well-known software architecture (some- times referred to as an architectural pattern) called the Model-View-Controller or MVC pattern.
-Next we design a small interactive system using such an archi- tecture, look at some problems that arise in this context and explore solutions for these problems using design patterns.
-Finally, we discuss pattern-based solutions in software development and some other frequently employed architectural patterns.
+We start by describing a well-known software architecture called the Model-View-Controller or MVC pattern.